SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 finalists and one was selected to become the source for the SC17 Student Cluster Competition reproducibility challenge.

 **2017** — SC made the AD Appendix a requirement to be considered for the Best Paper or Best Student Paper awards.
 SC17 also introduced the Computational Results Analysis (CRA) appendix.
-40% of submitted and 50% of accepted papers included AD appendix;
+40% of submitted and 50% of accepted papers included an AD appendix;
-9 submitted papers (6 accepted) included CRA appendix.
+9 submitted papers (6 accepted) included a CRA appendix.

 **2018** — SC extended the option of submitting AD appendices to workshops and posters.
 The CRA appendix was renamed Artifact Evaluation (AE) appendix, and limited to 4 pp. AD appendices were limited to 2 pp. and remained optional but required for